bajor/spark-pipelines/README.md

 ### TODO
 ```
- Config for Spark - either local or on cluster
  Add write mode
  FileTargetConfig = FileSourceConfig and TableSourceConfig = TableTargetConfig, unify them
  Infer if its list of dataframes to be writter/read or just one
- Provide schema for the input files!

  Tests:
     - Validate that your file readers correctly interpret paths and formats, and that any options (like header in FileSourceConfig) are respected.